Wednesday, November 13, 2024

 2. a friend’s boyfriend was a bully (that we already knew, but she only saw his handwriting), and

-3. an acquaintance who has personality issues that many of us knew about but had never discussed.
+3. an acquaintance had personality issues that many of us knew about but had never discussed.

 She can even read children’s printing and "see" various versions of turmoil and personality.
 Maybe she can at least suggest what kind of person created the Manuscript.